• Skip to main content

 Instructions

-• Stirring frequently, allow the fruit to boil for 20 minutes until the fruit starts to thicken.
+• Test if your jam has reached setting point.
 Remove from the heat and place a small dollop on a cold saucer.
 Push your finger through the dollop and if it feels gel-like and wrinkles then the jam has reached setting point.
-If it isn’t ready then return the pan to the heat and boil for another five minutes before testing again.
+If it isn’t ready, return the pan to the heat and boil for another five minutes before testing.

 All recipes are developed and tested in Metric grams.
 I strongly recommend that you bake using digital scales for a more accurate result.
 I have provided a conversion to US customary in the recipe but please note that I haven’t tested using this method.